-- 5.4.2.1 In no event shall "accessory use" or "accessory structure" be construed to authorize a use or structure not otherwise permitted in the district in which the principal use is located. - 5.4.2.2 All accessory uses and accessory structures shall conform to the applicable requirements of this ordinance, including all dimensional requirements and use, design and landscaping standards applicable to the primary use/structure.
-The provisions of this section establish additional requirements and restrictions for particular accessory uses and structures.

-- 5.4.2.3 Accessory uses and structures that are clearly related to and incidental to the permitted principal use or structure on the lot are permitted in all districts. - 5.4.2.4 Structures accessory to residential uses (except for agricultural buildings located in agricultural districts) shall have a combined floor area (aggregate of all detached accessory structures) of no more than 33% of the total floor area of the principal structure. - 5.4.2.5 No accessory structure shall be located in a required front yard nor shall any accessory structure on a residential lot located in any zoning district be placed between the street and the rear building line of the principal structure except that: - i.
-In the Al District, accessory structures located more than 100 feet from the primary street may be placed in the front yard; and - ii.
-Detached garages shall be permitted in side yards. - 5.4.2.6 Temporary buildings and storage of materials and goods associated with construction or remodeling activity are permitted for a period not to exceed six months.
-One sixmonth extension may be granted on a case-by-case basis.. - 5.4.3 Adult Entertainment Establishments.
-All such establisments shall comply with the Adult Entertainment section of the Hattiesburg Municipal Code as well as all of the following conditions: - 5.4.3.1 No adult establishment shall be located within 1,000 feet of the closest boundary line of any residential zoning district, or of the closest point on the property line of any church, school, day care, public park, residence or playground as measured by a horizontal straight line distance from the closest point on the closest boundary line of the property occupied by the adult establishment.
+- In no event shall "accessory use" or "accessory structure" be construed to authorize a use or structure not otherwise permitted in the district in which the principal use is located. - All accessory uses and accessory structures shall conform to the applicable requirements of this ordinance, including all dimensional requirements and use, design and landscaping standards applicable to the primary use/structure.
+The provisions of this section establish additional requirements and restrictions for particular accessory uses and structures. - 5.4.2.3 Accessory uses and structures that are clearly related to and incidental to the permitted principal use or structure on the lot are permitted in all districts. - 5.4.2.4 All accessory uses and structures shall require the issuance of a certificate of zoning compliance. - 5.4.2.5 Structures accessory to residential uses (except for agricultural buildings located in agricultural districts) shall have a combined floor area (aggregate of all detached accessory structures) of no more than 33% of the total floor area of the principal structure. - 5.4.2.6 No accessory structure shall be located in a required front yard nor shall any accessory structure on a residential lot located in any zoning district be placed between the street and the rear building line of the principal structure except that: - In the A1 District, accessory structures located more than 100 feet from the primary street may be placed in the front yard; and - ii.
+Detached garages shall be permitted in side yards. - 5.4.2.7 Temporary buildings and storage of materials and goods associated with construction or remodeling activity are permitted for a period not to exceed six months.
+One sixmonth extension may be granted on a caseby-case basis...

+5.4.3 Adult Entertainment Establishments.

+5.4.3.1 No adult establishment shall be located within 1,000 feet of the closest boundary line of any residential zoning district, or of the closest point on the property line of any church, school, day care, public park, residence or playground as measured by a horizontal straight line distance from the closest point on the closest boundary line of the property occupied by the adult establishment.